List of Jurassic Park (franchise) characters: Tim Murphy

 Tim Murphy is Lex Murphy's brother and John Hammond's grandson.

-In the novel, he is described as a bespectacled boy of about eleven who has an interest in dinosaurs and computers.
+In the novel, Tim is described as a bespectacled boy of about eleven who has an interest in dinosaurs and computers.
 His quick thinking and encyclopedic knowledge of dinosaurs aid the group several times, and he is instrumental in discovering that dinosaurs have escaped the island, as well as regaining the means to warn the mainland.
 Later, Tim's ingenuity and technical knowledge allow him to navigate the park's computer systems and to reactivate the physical security systems before the Velociraptors gain access to the visitor's lodge.
 His expertise regarding dinosaurs rivals Grant's, and is superior to that of Dr. Wu, the scientist who created the dinosaurs.
 Already familiar with his work before they meet, Tim almost immediately strikes up a friendship with Grant, who notes "it's hard not to like someone so interested in dinosaurs".
 Tim's father does not share his interest in paleontology, so the dinosaur-loving Grant forms an instant bond with Tim during their time in the park.

 In The Lost World, Tim is only mentioned by Ed James as starting college.

 In Spielberg's film, Tim and Lex's ages are swapped and some aspects of his personality and role in the story are given to Lex.
 Tim is still the child interested in dinosaurs, but all of his computer knowledge is given to Lex.
 This was done so that Spielberg could work specifically with actor Joseph Mazzello, who was younger than Ariana Richards, and to make Lex into a stronger character.
 Unlike his novel counterpart, Tim does not wear spectacles in the film.
 Mazzello had previously screen-tested for a role in Spielberg's Hook, but was considered too young.
 Spielberg promised to cast Mazzello in a future film.

 In the novel and film adaptation, Tim and Lex's parents are in the process of getting divorced.
-Like Lex, Tim also makes a cameo in the second film during Ian Malcolm's visit to John Hammond.
+Like Lex, Tim also makes a cameo in the second film during Ian Malcolm's visit to John Hammond, happy to see Malcolm again, but staying out of when Ian confronts Ludlow about Isla Nublar as Ian defends them from Ludlow before Hammond's butler ushers them off.

-In 2011, Mazzello told Spielberg that he wanted to reprise the role for Jurassic Park IV, although Mazzello and the character have yet to reappear in the film series.
+In 2011, Mazzello told Spielberg that he wanted to reprise the role for Jurassic Park IV.
 Mazzello viewed Tim as "the obvious heir" to Hammond's fortune and Jurassic Park, and hoped that "someday we'll figure out" what happened to Tim after the events of the first film: "Would this experience have turned him away from dinosaurs and make him hate dinosaurs as a thing he once truly loved?
 Would it be that he wants to be the one to step in and run the park the way it always should have been run?"